Math::BigInt - phpMan

 The following methods upgrade themselves unconditionally; that is if

-upgrade is in effect, they will always hand up their work:
+upgrade is in effect, they always hands up their work:

 All other methods upgrade themselves only when one (or all) of their

-arguments are of the class mentioned in $upgrade (This might change in
+arguments are of the class mentioned in $upgrade.

 EXPORTS